 The keepers’ gardens were behind the accommodation.

 A separate fog signal building was built around 150 yards from the accommodation block, officially established on 1st September 1902.
 It housed a twin reed fog signal powered by air pressure generated from a Gardner diesel compressor, sounding a 3½ second blast every 10 seconds.
-Two vertical horns mounted on the roof of the engine room faced south and south-east.
+Two vertical horns mounted on the roof of the engine room faced south and southeast.

 Although both Eddystone and Plymouth Breakwater lighthouses had fog signals, they were sometimes difficult to hear in certain weather conditions.
 Eddystone Lighthouse was originally fitted with two fog bells on its gallery.
 Later an explosive gun cotton fog signal, known as the fog gun, was installed using tonite charges, and a Supertyfon compressed air fog signal later replaced the explosive signal.

-In 1929 the Great Western Railway Company, who owned the docks at Plymouth, petitioned for a new directional wireless beacon at Penlee.
+In 1929 the Great Western Railway Company, which owned the docks at Plymouth, petitioned for a new directional wireless beacon at Penlee.
 This campaign came about following Eddystone Lighthouse’s incident in April 1928, when the liner Paris had been passing the Eddystone reef in dense fog.
 Despite the fog bell’s sounding and the firing of the fog gun from the keepers as a final warning, the ship ran aground on the reef.

 The GWRC was prepared to pay for the building and supplying of equipment to the station at Penlee.
 However, they wanted Trinity House to fund its maintenance.
 Trinity House refused, stating that there was already adequate coverage at Lizard and Start Point Lighthouses.